growkudos/interview-task/README.md

 # Kudos Software Engineer Interview Task

 This repository contains a simple web server, written in Python.
 When running, the server exposes a simple REST-style API.
-You'll be making a small new feature to this server.
+You'll be adding a small new feature to this server.
 Don't worry if you haven't used Python before, or written web server code.
 The goal of the exercise is demonstrate your ability to read and understand a codebase that you're new to, before extending what's already there.